mika-archived/SharpX/docs/function-generator.md

-# ShaderSharp Function Generator
+# SharpX Function Generator

-The ShaderSharp Function Generator is a Roslyn Source Generator provided as ShaderSharp.CodeGen.
+The SharpX Function Generator is a Roslyn Source Generator provided as SharpX.CodeGen.
 These automatically generate C# HLSL function wrappers from DSL definitions.

 ## Syntax